netlify/staticgen/content/projects/harp.md

 title: Harp
 repo: sintaxi/harp
 homepage: http://harpjs.com/
+language:
-language: JavaScript
+  - JavaScript
+license:
-license: MIT
+  - MIT
+templates:
+  - EJS
-templates: EJS, Jade
+  - Jade
 description: Harp is a static web server that can also compile your project down to static assets.
 twitter: HarpWebServer
 ---